-have be applied successfully many times to explain the origin of ferroelectricity in perovskite compounds, to determine ground-state structures and to reproduce sequences of phase transitions.
-The spontaneous polarization, Born effective charges, piezoelectric coefficients and other material parameters have been calculated in excellent agreement with experiment.
+For our calculations we have used a first-principles planewave pseudopotential method based on density-functional theory (DFT) within the local-density approximation (LDA).
+Ab initio simulations of this kind have been applied successfully many times to explain the origin of ferroelectricity in perovskite compounds, to determine ground-state structures and to reproduce sequences of phase transitions.
+The spontaneous polarization, Born effective charges, piezoelectric coefficients, and other material parameters have been calculated in excellent agreement with experiment.
 Also defects and surfaces in ferroelectric materials have been studied using DFT methods.

-The pseudopotentials were of the Vanderbilt ultrasoft $type^{25}$ with the semicore Pb 5d and Ti 3s and 3p states explicitly treated as valence states (in contrast to Ref.
+The pseudopotentials were of the Vanderbilt-ultrasoft type with the semicore Pb 5d and Ti 3s and 3p states explicitly treated as valence states (in contrast to Ref.
 6).
 A conjugate gradient technique as described in Ref.
-15 was employed to minimize the Hohenberg-Kohn total energy functional.
-For the plane-wave expansion of the electron wavefunctions a cutoff energy of 25 Ry was used.
-The same pseudopotentials have already been used in several previous studies on $\rm PbTiO_3$ where their accuracy has been demonstrated, $^{15,24}$ and where it has been shown that a cutoff energy of $25 \,\mathrm{Ry}$ is sufficient to obtain very well converged results.
+15 was employed to minimize the Hohenberg-Kohn total-energy functional.
+For the plane-wave expansion of the electron wave functions a cutoff energy of 25 Ry was used.
+The same pseudopotentials have already been used in several previous studies on PbTiO3 where their accuracy has been demonstrated, and where it has been shown that a cutoff energy of 25 Ry is sufficient to obtain very well converged results.
 The resulting computed structural parameters for the tetragonal phase of PbTiO3 are given in Table I. The lattice constants a and c are underestimated by 1% and 2.6%, respectively, which is typical for LDA.
-The deviations in the atomic displacements of the oxygen ions between theory and experiment are mainly due to the fact that the X-ray data were analyzed under the assumption that the displacement is the same for all three oxygen atoms.
+(Unfortunately, generalized gradient functionals usually overcorrect the lattice parameters of cubic perovskite oxides by about the same amount, and therefore do not significantly improve the description of ferroelectric properties in these compounds.)
+The deviations in the atomic displacements of the oxygen ions between theory and experiment are mainly due to the fact that the x-ray data were analyzed under the assumption that the displacement is the same for all three oxygen atoms.